mkaszubowski/reefpoints/source/posts/2016-06-13-answering-questions-early.md

 ---
- +layout: post
+layout: post
- +title: "Answering questions early with design sprints" +social: true
+title: "Answering questions early with design sprints"
+social: true
- +author: Maria Matveeva
+author: Maria Matveeva
- +summary: "Learn how using Design Sprints to validate assumptions in the initial planning stages of your project helps ensure its success."
+summary: "Learn how using Design Sprints to validate assumptions in the initial planning stages of your project helps ensure its success."
- +published: true
+published: true
- +tags: Design Sprints, Design Process, Design Thinking, Business
+tags: Design Sprints, Design Process, Design Thinking, Business
 ---